 Simplified Patient Scheduling

-Simplified Patient Scheduling (SPS) is a bridge between the traditional patient scheduling system most ambulatory clinics now use (regardless of the software applied to the task), and the most sophisticated patient scheduling system: patient centered scheduling, also known as advanced access and open access.
+Simplified Patient Scheduling (SPS) is a bridge between the traditional patient scheduling system most ambulatory clinics now use (regardless of the software applied to the task), and the most sophisticated patient scheduling system: Patient Centered Scheduling (PCS), also known as advanced access and open access.

 The idea behind redesigning the scheduling system is to make it much easier for patients to get appointments when they want them, even if that means same day appointments.
-While this redesign delights patients, it yields additional benefits for staff as well: Much lower no-show rates, higher continuity of care (therefore faster clinical decision-making and higher quality of care), higher productivity, and less clinic chaos.
+While DPI™ and Patient Visit Redesign™ delights patients, it yields additional benefits for staff as well: Much lower no-show rates, higher continuity of care (therefore faster clinical decision-making and higher quality of care), higher productivity, and less clinic chaos.

 SPS is not a substitute for same day scheduling, but rather, a kind of “open access with training wheels.”
 SPS prepares you for the advent of a same day patient scheduling system so the transition is far easier than jumping from the traditional system to the new one “cold-turkey.”